waterlink/openproject-docker/README.md

 ### Also start worker jobs

 OpenProject uses worker jobs (e.g. for sending mail asynchronously).
 We still need to take care of them.

+### Features which we'd love to have

+* Ability yo use an external database
+* working E-Mail Setup
+* also start worker jobs
+* an additional image (or instructions) for 'easy' development
+* nice seed data
+* make the admin change his password on the first login
+* ssh-login with a different user (so that we can remove the openproject user from the sudoers list)

 ## Contribute